mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build.rst

   Add the repository *url* to the prefix created for the build.
 This option can be supplied multiple times to add several repositories.

+--use-build-prefix=value
+  Control which mmpack prefix is used for building environment. *value* must be one of the following value:

+  none
+        No mmpack prefix is used.

+  supplied
+        The prefix supplied by **--prefix** options or **MMPACK_PREFIX** environment is used.
+This is the default value if **--prefix** is used and **--repo-url** is not used.

+  create
+        A dedicated prefix is created in the build directory.
+This is the default value if **--repo-url** is not used.

 --version
   Display **mmpack-build** version